Protection of Classified and Security Sensitive Information

-Project Overview
+Project overview

-This project reviews the laws that determine how security sensitive information should be dealt with in court proceedings.
+This project reviewed the laws that determine how security sensitive information should be dealt with in court proceedings.
 The review looks at how to protect information that may prejudice New Zealand’s security.
 It also considers whether the current rules governing disclosure of such information in court, and the use of that information by the Crown or another party in the proceedings, need to be reformed.
 The review includes consideration of the use of such information in administrative proceedings that determine individuals’ rights, such as those governing a person’s immigration status and eligibility for a New Zealand passport.

 The issues covered by this review touch on important constitutional matters, such as the fundamental rights of citizens to open justice and a fair trial, the respective roles of the judiciary and the executive, protecting national security, and principles of open government and democratic accountability.

-Terms of Reference
+Terms of reference

 The Commission is undertaking a first principles review of the protection of classified and security sensitive information in the course of criminal, civil and administrative proceedings that determine individuals’ rights, and as appropriate, make recommendations for reform.
 The review is looking at the protection, disclosure, exclusion and use of relevant classified and security sensitive information in such proceedings.
 As part of the review, the Commission is considering whether legislation is needed to provide a process by which classified and security sensitive information may be disclosed and used in court proceedings (including criminal trials) and administrative proceedings that determine individuals’ rights in a way that protects the information while maintaining principles of fairness and natural justice.
 There are specific issues around sensitive security information being publically disclosed that the Commission has to address.
 The Commission is considering, among other things, the approaches of other jurisdictions under which security sensitive information can be admitted but not disclosed to private parties or defendants (or only disclosed to a special advocate acting on behalf of such parties).
 The Commission needs to develop a working definition of classified and security sensitive information for the purposes of such processes.

-The issues being considered by the Commission include (but are not limited to):
+The issues being considered by the Commission include (but are not limited to:

 (a) The law relating to claiming public interest immunity as a ground for not disclosing relevant information in civil proceedings and criminal proceedings and whether the law should be reformed so as to provide specifically for how a claim is determined;